Falanan/Private_Assistant/README.md

 1. Dataset formating.
 2. Fine-tuned Training.
 In this step, we will train both SoVITS model and GPT model.

-Based on personal interests, I collected several celebrities voices, models will be availabe soon on Hugging Face.
+Based on personal interests, I collected several celebrities voices, models are availabe on [Hugging Face](https://huggingface.co/Falanan/Private_Assistant_Models).

 **Please be awared of that I have no control of further usage of open source models**